Treat sanitation workers with respect — official

 “...When my son told me he wanted to be a police officer I was not happy but I asked him why and he said someone has to do it...despite being an entrepreneur he is still passionate about jobs in security as someone has to do it.
 Thank you for sharing the sentiments of my son that someone has to do it.
 Thank you for taking care of us even when we are not appreciative,” Dr Campbell said in her address to the honourees.

-Rachel Reid, customer relations manager of the NSWMA, said it is not a job anyone would easily take but at the same time it is not a job to be frowned upon.
+Rachel Reid, customer relations manager of MPM Waste Management Limited said it is not a job anyone would easily take but at the same time it is not a job to be frowned upon.

 “They not only collect the waste we generate, but they help to keep the environment clean.
 They are up from 4:00 am sweeping the streets to ensure when we get up we have clean streets to meet us.
 It's a job I look up to as not everyone can be doctors or lawyers.
 If you really want to honour our awardees ensure you manage your waste properly.
 Ensure you containerise the waste properly so they don't have to come in direct contact with it.
 You have to ensure their safety so they can ensure yours,” Reid said.